odoran/asgn5/README.md

 ## Implementation

-### Step One: Update the keywords
+1. Update the keywords

-     ### Motivation
+     Motivation
      I want to change the keyword “expert” to be “report” so that it makes sense in the context of the   application.
-      Therefore, when the application will know that a user is submitting a wait time if their submission starts with the word
+     Therefore, when the application will know that a user is submitting a wait time if their submission starts with the word “report”.

-      “report”.
-    ### Implementation Step
+     Implementation Step
      This step will involve replacing the word “expert” in the “queries” map to “report”

-## Step Two: Update the string that the wait time reporter can submit
+2. Update the string that the wait time reporter can submit

-    ### Motivation
+     Motivation
      To report the line you are waiting on, the reporter can not only accept the topic which will be line name, but will also have to accept a string that tells the specific wait time.
 This means that the answer that the user wants for that specific line will be saved automatically, and will be the answer to the person asking.

-    ### Implementation Step
+     Implementation Step
      This step will involve automatically saving the wait time, and concatenating it to the timestamp and its closing time as the “answer” set in the function answer-question.
 Therefore, I will have to update and simplify this function

-## Step Three: Create the “answer” that is sent to the user who asked of the wait time
+3. Create the “answer” that is sent to the user who asked of the wait time Motivation
-    ### Motivation
      This string should include the specific wait time recorded, concatenated to the time the wait time was recorded and when the line closes

-    ### Implementation Step
+     Implementation Step
      I will have to save the timestamp at the time the user submits a time stamp and concatenate it to the answer string.

-## Step Four: Research all the times the lines closes and varies by day
+4. Research all the times the lines closes and varies by day Motivation
-    ### Motivation
      Generate a time stamp that specifies the day of the week, not just the date.
-This is important because during the weekdays the lines are closed at different times than the weekend
+This is important because during the weekdays the lines are closed at different times than the weekend.

-    ### Implementation Step
+     Implementation Step
      I will then have to transform the time stamp in order to also specify the day of the week, so that the closing time for that line is accurate.
 For example, on weekends, the lines close earlier.
 I plan on organizing the closing times by hard coding in the information into a nested map.